 When approaching your discovery plan, think of your case like a painting or other work of art.
 It’s more than just the sum of its parts, whether you’re talking about paint and plaster in artwork or data and documentation in a lawsuit.
 Visualize what a successful argument looks like and what specific evidence you will need to convince a judge or jury.
 From there, you can start to map out what documents you will need to produce and which witnesses will need to give depositions.
 If you start with a clear end result in mind, you can pare down the amount of data and documentation needed to support your case.

-How to streamline your discovery plan and address Rule 26
+How to streamline your discovery plan and address FRCP Rule 26

-The easiest way to adhere to discovery obligations without spending an enormous amount of energy and time (ie, billable hours) hunting down documents, preserving them, and producing copies for civil procedure is to take advantage of eDiscovery tools and their included benefits.
+The easiest way to adhere to discovery obligations and grow your practice without spending an enormous amount of energy and time (ie, billable hours) hunting down documents, preserving them, and producing copies for civil procedure is to take advantage of eDiscovery tools and their included benefits.

 Using eDiscovery software will help automate and accelerate various aspects of the discovery process.
 Using an eDiscovery tool is an important step to meet legal obligations and ties in closely with the duty of technological competence.
 Using document review software like Digital WarRoom will allow legal professionals to seamlessly cull data, produce documents to meet obligations, and minimize operational costs.